Top 8 Accounting Skills to Look For in Clerks and Bookkeepers

 The accounting field can be demanding as it involves important financial information.
 One seemingly minor mistake can create problems and impact your company’s reputation

 For that reason, hiring the most qualified candidates with skills required for accounting and finance should be a priority.
-Fortunately, EmployTest’s accounting skills tests can help you identify the best candidate for the role.
+Fortunately, EmployTest’s accounting skills tests can help you spot the best candidate for the role.

 Since 2006, we at EmployTest have worked with over 6,000 companies to administer pre-employment assessment tests.
 We help clients determine the appropriate test(s) when hiring for specific skills or competencies.